The Mysteries were celebrated until 395 AD

 where gentle voices, choric dances,

-And the majesty of holy sounds And sacred visions surround.
-Looking
+the majesty of holy sounds and sacred visions surround.
+Looking down

 leave the initiates feeling “thrice blessed” because